The Best Swimming Pools in Chiang Mai – Updated for 2023.

 4. Looper Swimming Pool & Onsen

 If you’re an early riser, you’ll love the Looper swimming pool which opens at 7am and features a hot water onsen.
-Situated behind Maya Shopping mall in the Jed Yod area of Chiang Mai, this 25m pool is great for a post-workout relax or a splash with the kids.
+Situated behind Maya Shopping Mall in the Jed Yod area of Chiang Mai, this 25m pool is great for a post-workout relax or a splash with the kids.

-25m Pool & hot Onsen Behind Maya mall
+25m Pool & hot Onsen Behind Maya Mall

 Watch out for the happy hour as well, where you can bag yourself up to half price during the quiet times of the day.
 Best to message them beforehand and check on what offers they currently have.
 The regular price for all-day use is 100baht.